 When free fall is enabled, the drum control handle will operate in the same manner as normal (non-free fall) operation, but the operator must remember to use the free fall brake pedal to control lowering while the control handle is in center.
 Optionally, if the operator pulls back on the drum control handle, the CCS will use this input as a proportional control to apply the free fall brakes.
-See Section 3 of the Operator Manual for free fall operating procedures.
+5